developer-zebra/developer-zebra-site/src/mx/4-2/security/accessmgr/index.md

 The AccessMgr enables the configuration of a device to control which user, or "installable" application(s) can be used on a given device as well as what the application(s) can do.

 A key concept within the AccessMgr is the ability to turn Whitelisting on or off.
-Whitelisting is off by default, and imposes no restrictions.
-When Whitelisting is turned on, various restrictions can be imposed using the AccessMgr.
+Whitelisting is off by default, imposing no restrictions.
+When Whitelisting is turned on, various restrictions can be applied using the AccessMgr.

 Whitelisting is a process that allows only those applications explicitly specified in a list to run.
 Applications not included in the "whitelist" are prohibited from running.
 The AccessMgr allows whitelist applications to be installed, launched and maintained.
 The AccessMgr also allows control of which applications are allowed to submit XML for all CSPs, including the AccessMgr itself.